Thumbnail image

 Framing the Opportunity

-How might we redesign Medocity's website to better engage healthcare stakeholders and increase the target-visitor conversion rate?
+How might we strategically redesign Medocity’s website to more effectively engage healthcare stakeholders and significantly increase the target-visitor conversion rate?

-By using concise text, brand-appropriate visuals, and an FAQ section, we aided visitors in quickly accessing the key information they needed, making Medocity’s value proposition clear at a glance.
+To address this, we focused more concise UX writing, brand-appropriate visuals, and an FAQ section, aiding stakeholders in quickly accessing the information they need, making Medocity’s value proposition clear at a glance.

-The provider platform features three interactive mobile prototypes that guide users through each step of the clinical trial process, from start to finish, and a clear call-to-action that guides visitors to book a demo.
+To address this, the redesigned Clinical Trials' page features 3 interactive mobile prototypes that guide users through each step of the clinical trial process, from start to finish, ending with a clear CTA that nudges visitors to book a demo.

 Reflections